 - Any other documents requested by your attorney.
 If the attorney you met with asks for a copy of any other documents, please provide them to our office.

-4. Review your bankruptcy paperwork.
+4. Review your bankruptcy paperwork with the bankruptcy attorney.
 Once step 1-3 are completed, you are required to meet with our attorney to review your bankruptcy paperwork and sign the appropriate documents.
 You can meet in person or over the phone.
 Our office will generally file your bankruptcy case on the following Friday after you meet with our attorney.

 5. Bankruptcy Case Filed.
 Once your bankruptcy case is filed, our office will email you your case number and notify you of the location, date and time of your Meeting of Creditors.
 If creditors call you after your bankruptcy case is filed, please inform them of your bankruptcy filing and give them your case number.
 Filing for bankruptcy give you protection under the Automatic Stay.
 The Automatic Stay prohibits your creditors from taking any action to collect, including calling you, sending you letters, and proceeding with any lawsuit.